The RSA Surveillance plugin 4.2 includes the following new integrations and features.

 - HGH is the first integration using the IS Gateway service.
 HGH cameras can report GPS position of the targets and report the target ID when the Automatic Identification System (AIS) stream is available.

 Instead of one setting for the entire system, the auto-tracking feature can be enabled at the RSA zone level.
 Note that the old system-wide setting, Focus PTZ cameras in range when a new target is created, has been removed.
-For more information, see About auto-tracking of RSA targets.
+For more information, see Configuring PTZ cameras for auto-tracking.

 - Filter by target type